-As a merchant, decreasing the number of chargebacks and receiving notifications for potentially fraudulent purchases are fundamental parts of a successful business.
+As a merchant, decreasing the amount of chargebacks and receiving notifications for potentially fraudulent purchases are fundamental parts of a successful business.

 If a merchant is using the VMPI tool, then they can access Visa Resolve Online (VROL) to first identify details about the disputed transaction.
 The tool would then send the merchant data so that they could locate the transaction within their own database.

 After successfully identifying the transaction and pulling key information from the database, the merchant can then respond close to real-time back to VROL.
 Visa would then share the detailed information with the issuer, who may then use it to effectively find a solution with the cardholder.

 Emphasizing the need to use the VMPI tool is a study from 2015.
 Visa calculated that over 2.6 million chargebacks were initiated by cardholders, and the main culprit of these chargebacks is that the cardholders did not recognize their transactions.
 It should also be noted that 20 per cent of these chargebacks were related to digital goods, which include movie downloads, music, and purchases made by mobile applications.

 The cost of these disputes can be expensive and negatively affect a business’ bottom line.
 Therefore, merchants should have a means to prevent disputes from happening in the first place should a cardholder not recognize a transaction.

 Merchants can easily sign up for VMPI and take their businesses to the next level.
 The first step would be to complete Visa’s questionnaire form, and merchants should be prepared with information such as their business’s name, address, as well as their merchant identification number.